Table of Contents

 Distributions If You Are Still Working

 There may be certain times when participants may receive benefits from the ESOP while still working at the company.
 Your employer may choose to pay dividends directly to participants.
-Separately, if the employee is an owner of 5% of the company stock and is 70.5 years, the plan must distribute benefits, even the employee is still working there.
+Separately, if the employee owns 5% of the company stock and is 70.5 years, the plan must distribute benefits, even if the employee is still working there.

 Essentially A Retirement Fund

 Earlier, we mentioned that employees don’t receive their ESOP shares until they leave.
 If you stay at an ESOP-based company for a long time, you will essentially be going with retirement assets.

 The average worker at a US company with an ESOP has accumulated $134,000 in wealth for their account.
 A study by Joseph Blasi and Douglas Kruse of the Institute for Employee Ownership and Profit Sharing at the Rutgers School of Management and Labor Relations researched employees who accumulated wealth from ESOPs.
 These employees may have additional retirement assets from other accounts they set up separate from the company.
 According to the Economic Policy Institute, employees of ESOP-based companies have more retirement assets than the average amount of working families have in retirement savings of $95,776.30.

 Employees don’t pay taxes at the time stocks are put into their accounts.
 Instead, taxes are due when distributions to departing employees are made and at potentially capital gain rates.
 Employees can roll over cash distributions into an IRA or another retirement account or pay current tax at the capital gains rate.
 However, if employees receive distributions below 59.5 years, they may be subject to a 10% penalty similar to the early withdrawal in a typical 401K plan.